ska-sa/spead2/doc/py-recv.rst

    :param int ring_heaps: The capacity of the ring buffer between the network
      threads and the consumer.
 Increasing this may reduce lock contention at the cost of more memory usage.
+   :param bool contiguous_only: If set to ``False``, incomplete heaps will be
+     included in the stream as instances of :py:class:`.IncompleteHeap`.
+By default they are discarded and a warning is printed.
+   :param bool incomplete_keep_payload_ranges: If set to ``True``, it is
+     possible to retrieve information about which parts of the payload arrived in incomplete heaps, using :py:meth:`.IncompleteHeap.payload_ranges`.
    :raises ValueError: if `max_heaps` is zero.

    .. py:method:: set_memory_allocator(allocator)